What’s it take to build a drone based business in 2018?

 - Snail-Mail – In many rural areas of Canada, internet service is weak or non-existent.
 In these areas, drone operators will be challenged to manage the large amounts of data obtained via drones.
 The company plans to offer a service whereby, drone operators can mail their data to M3 Aerial Productions for processing.

 - Closing.
-Mathew sees a rapidly changing industry ahead and is excited to see where these opportunities will lead his company in the future.
+Matthew sees a rapidly changing industry ahead and is excited to see where these opportunities will lead his company in the future.